 However, you can use technical tools such as the A/D line to give you a general sense of the current market environment.

-Since the A/D Line does not take into account the magnitude of daily changes in price of the underlying stocks, a lack of a bearish divergence in a single indicator is not necessarily reflective of a positive confirmation of an uptrend.
+Since the A/D Line does not consider the magnitude of daily changes in price of the underlying stocks, a lack of a bearish divergence in a single indicator is not necessarily reflective of a positive confirmation of an uptrend.
 A stock can be in a downtrend while still positively contributing to market breadth, blunting the usefulness of a perceived breadth confirmation by the A/D Line.
 This is why I personally feel divergences in the A/D Line are much more useful than confirmations of an underlying trend.

 It’s my belief that the use of multiple pieces of data is important in applying analysis to a market and specifically to the evaluation of trend participation.
 We can be much more confident if multiple breadth gauges are pointing to the same conclusion such as a rising A/D Line, an uptrend in new 52-week highs, more stocks rising above their long-term moving averages, etc.